adarsh2920/BookFinder/README.md

 Contributions to the BookFinder web application are welcome!
 If you find any issues or would like to add new features, please create a pull request on the GitHub repository.

-Please note that this is a basic README file outline for a web application using JavaScript, ReactJS, and the Google Books API.
-You may need to further customize the README based on the specific implementation details of your application.